nvdweem/intellij-sqlserver-backup-restore/README.md

   <li> Reading a backup into an existing database </li>
   <li> Reading a backup into a newly created database </li>
 </ul>
-Built for 2020.1 and higher because the internal database api has changed in that version.

 **Note:** AWS and probably also Azure don't seem to support file based backing up and are not supported by this plugin.